Code-Institute-Submissions/my-cv-final/README.md

 ### Included Features

-1. Home Section: A clear welcome page displaying my full name and my job title to portray the main idea of this website to the user as soon as they launch the website.
+1. Home Section: A clear welcome page displaying my full name and my job title to portray the main idea of this website to the user, as soon as they launch the website.
 As the user scrolls down, a quick description of who I am and what the user can find in my portfolio is provided.

 2. Education Section: I have included this section just next to the projects section in order to provide a clear flow of information to the user.

 3. Project Section: This section contains descriptive information about some of my projects, visual representation of what technologies I used.
-For more details the user can follow the link to my GitHub page and/or launch the live website.
+For more details, the user can follow the link to my GitHub page and/or launch the live website.

 4. Contact Section: A way to contact me for further details.